Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Approximatively Synchronous Advantage Estimation in Multi-agent System

-The sub-objectives above are similar to the objective in trust region policy optimization problem\cite{TRPO}.
-It's proved that the KL divergence restriction can be effectively replaced by a clip operation\citep{PPO}.
-The sub-objectives of MAPO with ASAE is finally acquired
+It is proved in the proximal policy optimization (PPO) that the KL divergence restriction can be effectively replaced by a clip operation \citep{PPO}.
+Referring to the PPO algorithm, the sub-objectives of MAPO with ASAE is acquired.